spencerbertsch1/Numerical_Methods/README.md

 Euler method, the Heun method, 4th Order Rungga Kutta, etc. The files found in this repository present solutions to the systems of equations and visual results of the output.

-This repository contains a few examples of some fun numerical methods projects that I worked on during the Spring os 2017.
+This repository contains a few examples of numerical methods projects that I worked on during the Spring of 2017.
-The language used here is entirely Matlab, but several of the projects would be easily repsoducable in a language such as python.
+The program used here is entirely Matlab, but several of the projects would be easily repsoducable in a language such as python.